Established on October 1, 2016

 Asset Management One Co., Ltd.

-Asset Management One Co., Ltd. (Asset Management One or “the Company”) declares its acceptance of the “Principles for Responsible Institutional Investors,” known as Japan’s Stewardship Code (“the Code”), to fulfill its stewardship responsibilities properly as a responsible institutional investor.
+Asset Management One Co., Ltd. (Asset Management One or “the Company”) declares its acceptance of the “Principles for Responsible Institutional Investors,” known as Japan’s Stewardship Code (“the Code”), to fulfill its stewardship responsibilities properly as a responsible asset manager.

-- “Stewardship responsibilities” in the Code refers to the responsibilities of institutional investors to enhance the medium- to long-term investment return for their clients by encouraging their investee companies to improve corporate value and achieve sustainable growth through constructive engagement or purposeful dialogue, based on their in-depth knowledge of the investee companies and their business environment.
+- “Stewardship responsibilities” in the Code refers to the responsibilities of institutional investors to enhance the medium- to long-term investment return for their clients by encouraging their investee companies to improve corporate value and achieve sustainable growth through constructive, purposeful dialogue(engagement) or proxy voting based on their in-depth knowledge of the investee companies and the investee companies` business environment.

 Institutional investors should have a clear policy on how they fulfill their stewardship responsibilities, and publicly disclose it.

-- The Company has established these policies because it believes that encouraging investee companies to enhance their corporate value and achieve sustainable growth from a medium- to long-term perspective through constructive, purposeful dialogue (engagement) will help expand the medium- to long-term investment return for its clients.
+- The Company has established these policies as a responsible asset manager because it believes that encouraging investee companies to enhance their corporate value and achieve sustainable growth from a medium- to long-term perspective through constructive, purposeful dialogue (engagement) will help increase the medium- to long-term investment return for its clients.

-- Based on this belief, the Company has analysts with a high degree of expertise and experience who seek to obtain accurate information on each investee company’s financial situation, as well as its non-financial situation, including environmental, social, and governance (ESG) factors.
-This information enables the Company to hold constructive, purposeful dialogue and exercise voting rights appropriately.
+- Based on this belief, the Company has analysts with a high degree of expertise and extensive experience who seek to obtain accurate information on each investee company’s financial situation, as well as its non-financial situation, including environmental, social, and governance (ESG) factors.
+By holding constructive purposeful dialogues with a long-term view and exercising voting rights appropriately, the Company will encourage the optimal allocation of social resources by improving the corporate value of investee companies, and will contribute to the robust development of economy and society.

 (System for fulfilling stewardship responsibilities)

-- At the Company, the Responsible Investment Committee established as one of the management policy committee for fulfilling stewardship responsibilities will supervise the exercise of voting rights and engagement, and will properly promote responsible investment.
+- At the Company, the Responsible Investment Committee established as one of the management policy committees for fulfilling its stewardship responsibilities will supervise the exercise of voting rights and engagement, and will properly promote responsible investment.

-- The Responsible Investment Committee will discuss and report on matters related to overall stewardship activities, including the evaluation and review of the implementation of stewardship responsibilities, dialogue (engagement) with investee companies and the exercise of voting rights by the Company.
+- The Responsible Investment Committee will discuss and report on matters related to overall stewardship activities, including the evaluation and review of the implementation of stewardship responsibilities, engagement with investee companies and the exercise of voting rights by the Company.
 The committee will review the achievements and will work to improve its stewardship activities.
-The committee will discuss whether to vote for or against the most important agenda items in terms of conflicts of interest.
+The committee will discuss whether to vote for or against the most important agenda items in terms of conflicts of interest after the Proxy Voting Advisory Council, where independent outside directors have a greater part, has expressed an opinion.
+The results of this will be reported to the Board of Directors and the Audit and Supervisory Committee.

 - Under the Responsible Investment Committee, a sub-committee on the exercise of voting rights is established to exercise voting rights appropriately.
 This sub-committee will discuss agenda items that are deemed to be important under the Company’s standards (except for the most important agenda items in terms of conflicts of interest).
 The results of exercising voting rights that are discussed by this sub-committee will be reported to the Responsible Investment Committee.